-Hot atmospheric residue from the bottom of the atmospheric distillation column sent after heat exchange with crude preheat exchangers.
-Then the feed is pumped through a series of heat exchangers and preheated by pump around and hot products of the vacuum distillation unit.
+Hot atmospheric residue from the bottom of the atmospheric distillation column is sent after heat exchange with crude preheat exchangers.
+Then the feed is pumped through a series of heat exchangers and preheated by pump-around and hot products of the vacuum distillation unit.
 The residue can also be taken from storage but its temperature must be above 150 °C to avoid line blockage.
 The preheated feed is then passed through a heater for final heating to 370~420 °C.

 The vacuum distillation column has packings for fractionation and heat exchange zones.
-This reduces the pressure drop in the column that is necessary for a low vacuum in the lower section of the column.
+This reduces the pressure drop in the column which is necessary for a low vacuum in the lower section of the column.
 The bottom zone of the vacuum column is equipped with valve trays.
 The vapors from the flash zone pass through a fractionation zone where the heavy ends are condensed with HVGO reflux.
 More up in the vacuum column, sections are split up by sprays of liquid from the pump around or the internal reflux streams.

 Usually, three numbers of ejectors are applied the first stage sends the un-condensed vapors are sent for condensation.
 Some parts and steam are condensed and the un-condensed vapor then enters the second stage followed by condensation.
 The uncondensed vapors from the second stage go to the 3rd stage where after condensation the uncondensed vapors are finally vented out through a flare, a stack, or incinerated in a fired heater.
 The condensed vapors and steam are collected in a condensate receiver, where water and hydrocarbons are separated.
-Water is further sent for treatment in the sour water treatment section and light hydrocarbons are recycled as a light slope.
+Water is further sent for treatment in the sour water treatment section and light hydrocarbons are recycled as a Light Slop.